 Step 4 — Poor blood flow slows healing.
 Narrowed vessels mean less oxygen reaches the tissue, so even a tiny injury can become a chronic, non healing wound.
 Ipoh patients often tell us, “It’s already been weeks but it’s still not healing.”

 Step 5 — Infection sets in.
-Once the skin is broken, bacteria enter easily.
-With a weaker immune response, infection can spread from skin to muscle to bone, leading to gangrene or bone infection (osteomyelitis).
+Once the skin is broken, bacteria enter easily, and a weaker immune response lets infection spread from skin to muscle to bone — leading to gangrene or bone infection (osteomyelitis).

 Step 6 — Amputation.
 If infection cannot be controlled, surgery may become necessary to protect the patient’s life.
 Almost every case began as a simple wound that was ignored.